avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-04-26-13-setup-your-pi-iot.md

 ---
 title: '13.
-Setup your Pi for AWS IoT'
+Set up the Breadboard for AWS IoT'

 layout: nil